- The president of a small college in Kentucky tried to prevent the endowment tax from hitting his school.

 Last fall, the president of a small college in Kentucky realized his Christian school might be slapped with a hefty new tax.
+He was not happy.

 "We knew from the start this was a concern," Roelofs said.
 He estimated the lost revenue might force him to admit 30 fewer students a year.